Illuminating range shifts through evolutionary FIASCO*:

 Francesca and Roberto are beyond than happy and honoured to be part of the organising and scientific commitee, chair the symposium on "The wild side of population genomics" (program here), and that the wonderful Joana Isabel Meier is opening it!

-Sampling in maine
+snail collection in maine

 August 2024